 List of Best things to do in Munnar

 Tea Mountains with rich plantations, the green trees here and there, the tranquil blending of mountains and the mists, and the thundering waterfalls ending the hush – there are multiple things to do in Munnar.
 There is certain restriction beyond which human can’t imagine and this place is beyond anyone’s imagination.
 The range of Munnar is renowned for the tea manor and much more.

-A walk through the aromatic tea gardens, scenic hills covered with green foliage and a camera in hand.
+A walk through the aromatic tea gardens, scenic hills covered with green foliage and a camera in hand are some of the best things to do in Munnar.
 There cannot be a better way to spend your early morning or day.
 You cannot enter tea plantations generally, but on the higher reaches up in the mountains on the way to Top Station, there is no one to stop you.
 You can get around and walk along a path that leads into tea gardens inside the plantation.

 Tea is the most widely harvested beverage in the southern part of India apart from coffee.
 There are varieties of tea and coffee being harvested every season.
 Tourists can always get their hands full on their visits to the plantations.
-There are dedicated tea walking tours designed specifically for the curious travelers.
+There are dedicated tea walking tours designed specifically for curious travellers.
 These tours cover right from plucking the tea leaves and processing the leaves into actual tea.
 These tours are guided tours and tourists can get their share of becoming a tea cultivator.
 The plantations are on the slopes of the hills.
-You will always be kissed with gentle breezes of the pure air, which can easily rejuvenate the traveler within you.
+You will always be kissed with gentle breezes of pure air, which can easily rejuvenate the traveller within you.

 Munnar is dotted with majestic waterfalls that are surrounded by tea gardens.
 As you walk past the green tea gardens and click pictures with an occasional waterfall amidst the mountains, you realise that one trip is definitely not enough.
 Valara, Cheeyappara and Attukal are the most famous waterfalls in Munnar.